edeniyanda/edeniyanda/README.md

 ### 🚀 About Me

-- 📚 **Current Studies**: Pursuing a degree in Physics with Electronics, currently in my third year at Lead City University.
+- 📚 **Current Studies**: Pursuing a degree in Physics with Electronics.
 My studies fuel my curiosity and drive to understand the underlying principles of the universe and technology.
 - 🖥️ **Skills**:
   - **Programming Languages**: Python, JavaScript, HTML, CSS.
   - **Frameworks & Libraries**: PyQt5, Django, Flask, TensorFlow, Scikit-learn, OpenCV.